ipfs/ipfs-docs/docs/concepts/nodes.md

 Features of a bootstrap node:

-- All bootstrap nodes use the Go-IPFS implementation.
+- All default bootstrap nodes are part of the public DHT.
 - They are used by both Go-IPFS and JS-IPFS nodes.
 - The list of bootstrap nodes a Go-IPFS or JS-IPFS node connects to is configuration.